 The only notable maintenance you need to do is to ensure the oil reservoir is topped up.
 This provides a smooth and proficient cut while expanding the life expectancy of your electric chainsaw.
 On the other hand, you can likewise manually oil your chain if your unit doesn’t accompany an automatic oiler.

 Is it Safe to Use an Electric Chainsaw in the rain?

 Since an electric chainsaw gets its power from an electrical source, it is essential to make sure that you do not use it around water.
 Therefore, it is generally not advisable to use your electric chainsaw, especially the corded ones, in the rain.
 If you want to avoid getting an electric shock, you better postpone your cutting tasks until the rain stops.
 You must use a chainsaw safely.

-Even if you are using a cordless electric chainsaw, it is advisable not to use it in the rain.
+Even if you are using a chainsaw in cold weather, it is advisable not to use it in the rain.
 A wet chainsaw will generally become inefficient, not to mention the risk of rusted blades.

 Also, there is a chance of slippage when holding the machine, which can lead to some unfortunate accidents.
 Water and electricity have never been known to be particularly high together.
 Once water gets inside your electric motor, the probability of your tool malfunctioning or failing to work altogether will be very high.

 Recommendations When Using an Electric Chainsaw in Wet Conditions

 While it is prescribed to use your electric chainsaw in dry conditions, there are a few circumstances where you might be compelled to cut some wood in the rain Between the autumn rain as well as the eventual winter snow; you will need to work with an electric chainsaw in some wet climate.
 Recorded beneath are two or three tips for managing wet wood.